 A vehicle crash can cause serious injuries due to the high impact trauma that can be caused as a result.
 Thousands of drivers use the roads in the UK every day, and it can only take one lapse in judgement to injure someone.

 The Highway Code clarifies every road user’s duty of care.
 The aim of this is to stop negligent driving.
 Unfortunately, it can still happen, but if you’ve been injured by reckless driving, it would mean that the other driver has breached their duty of care to you.
 As such, you could successfully claim compensation.

 Elbow Injuries Caused By Sideswipe Accidents

-Leading on from this, a sideswipe accident could result in you researching elbow injury compensation.
+Leading on from this, a sideswipe accident could result in you researching an elbow injury compensation calculator.
 A sideswipe accident is when the side of one vehicle crashes against the side of another one.
 Due to the area of impact, this could cause injuries to your arm and elbow.
 This could require surgery.

 It’s important to note that, regarding road traffic accident claims, if the damage caused to you comes to less than £5,000, you will need to use another method to make a claim.
 This is explained and detailed in the Whiplash Injury Regulations 2021.
 However, please give us a call before deciding to do this as your injuries could come to more than £5,000 in compensation.
 Our advisors offering free legal advice could be able to help you.

 Elbow Injuries Caused By High Impact And Energy Trauma